lattelix/lattelix/README.md

 - 🔭 I’m currently working with TS low-code
 - 🌱 I’m currently learning JavaScript and React
 - 👯 I’m looking...
-- 🤔 I’m bettering myself
+- 🤔 I’m bettering myself and my life
 - 💬 Ask me what i do